distanceworkshops/online-dsm-2021/index.md

 Examples will be based around a line transect survey of sperm whales in the western Atlantic.

+Enrolment is limited to 15.

+Cost: £250

+Registration deadline: 26 July 2021

 ### Format

 The course will consist of 5 live sessions delivered over videoconference.
 Between these sessions there will be practical R exercises to complete and to assist with these practicals there will be text-based "office hours", where participants questions can be addressed.
 Each videoconference session will include time for lecturing and discussion of practical exercises.

+### Prerequisites:

+You should already know about distance sampling, for example by having taken an introductory workshop in person or online (either interactively or via our free pre-recorded lectures).
+You should also have experience using R.

+Prior to the course we will running a software test meeting to ensure everyone can participate satisfactorily.

 ### Enquiries